Poudre Fire Authority

 PFA offers a robust selection of education and outreach programs.
 Our risk reduction specialists teach free non-certifying CPR courses, review car seat installations, serve as mentors for PFA's Youth Firesetter Program, and coordinate smoke and carbon monoxide alarm installation events in areas of higher risk.

-The public information officers share incident updates and education on our social media channels (@PoudreFire on Facebook, Instagram, X, and Nextdoor), so you can stay up to date and informed about what is happening in your community.
+The public information officers share incident updates and education on our social media channels, so you can stay up to date and informed about what is happening in your community.

 You will often see the Outreach and Education Team alongside firefighter crews at community events and in schools.